Dinger's Aviation Pages

 .

-Another view of a Don in passenger carrying configuration.
+Another view of a Don in the "passenger carrying" configuration (although with only three seats in total, including the pilot, it was very restricted in this role).
 In the background, you can see men digging a slit trench in preparation for the coming war.
 This particular Don (L2392) is listed as being delivered to RAF Eastchurch by both Putnams and Air-Britain.

 Only one Don was ever lost in a crash, that was Don L2391 on the 22nd of September 1938 during a fuel consumption test at A&AEE.
-Its engine stopped responding to the throttle when the control linkage broke and a cross-wind landing had to be attempted; the aircraft stalled a few feet above the ground and the undercarriage collapsed, no one was seriously hurt.
+Its engine stopped responding to the throttle when the control linkage broke and a cross-wind landing had to be attempted; the aircraft stalled a few feet above the ground and the undercarriage collapsed, the pilot had only minor injuries.

 The wreck of Don L2391 after its crash at Martlesham Heath in September 1938.
 Amazingly, the pilot escaped with only minor injuries.